Hiring a Business Analyst: Business Analysis, The Process & Techniques

 Strengths: Identifies internal attributes that give the company an advantage over others in the industry.
 This might include valuable resources or low production costs.

-Weaknesses: Exposes areas where the company is vulnerable to its competitors.
-This might include outdated technology or high production costs.
+Weaknesses: This section exposes areas where the company is vulnerable to its competitors.
+These might include outdated technology or high production costs.

-Opportunities: Focuses on external factors that can be explored to improve the business’s position in the market.
-This might include new markets or changing customer needs.
+Opportunities: This focus is on external factors that can be explored to improve the business’s position in the market.
+These might include new markets or changing customer needs.

 Threats: Reveals external factors that could damage the business.
 This might include new competitors or changes in legislation.